Homepage

 Trump announces his nominee for U.S. Attorney General.

-Democrats in the U.S. Senate are considering suing the interim attorney general appointment made by Trump
+Democrats in the U.S. Senate are considering suing the appointment of the acting attorney general made by Trump

 Juan Escalona Reguera, the prosecutor in the trial that sentenced General Ochoa to death, has passed away